stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 to implement.
 WebSockets has a clear JavaScript API common across all browsers, meaning it today's preferred bidirectional protocol when interacting with browser clients.
 While there is no explicit _websocket_ version it has seen benefits added via iteration in the HTTP protocol.
-As HTTP/2 significantly improving connection performance by way of connection multiplexing, websockets have also benefited when operating multiple websocket connections simulataniously by being able to share a single upgraded HTTP/2 multiplexed connection.
+As HTTP/2 significantly improving connection performance by way of connection multiplexing, websockets have also benefited when operating multiple websocket connections simultaneously by being able to share a single upgraded HTTP/2 multiplexed connection.

 ### HTTP/2 Streaming